Last Updated on

 To my absolute shock, the bottle did not break!
 I was curious how well the silicone sleeve would protect the bottle, and it did an amazing job.

-Later on, we bought both of our daughters Lifefactory glass water bottles.
-One of them threw one across the parking lot.
+When she was a toddler, Zoe threw her glass water bottle across the parking lot.
 Like a really long shot across the parking lot.

 Guess what?
 It didn’t break either.
 I was astounded!

-Water also tastes so much better out of a glass bottle.
-If I left water in my stainless steel bottle for too long, it would always have a funny taste to it.
-I have not had that problem with my glass bottle.
+Like I said, even if you’re not personally worried about anything leaching from stainless steel, water tastes so much better out of a glass bottle.
+If I leave water in my stainless steel bottle for too long, it always has a funny taste to it.
+Kind of a metallic taste.
+I have not had that problem with my glass bottles.